aquilesbailo123/basic-nextjs/README.md

 # Next.js Application Template

 Welcome to your Next.js Application Template!
-This repository provides a comprehensive starting point for building modern web applications with Next.js, featuring integrations with Tailwind CSS, NextAuth, NextUI, and Leaflet.
-The template includes useful utilities for managing environment variables and decoding Google Cloud JSON files.
+This repository provides a comprehensive starting point for building modern web applications with Next.js, featuring integrations with Tailwind CSS, NextAuth, NextUI, Leaflet, and several pre-configured API endpoints for interacting with a PostgreSQL database.

 ## Table of Contents